-Depp v Heard: the perils of life-streaming and trial by TikTok
+Depp v Heard: the perils of live-streaming and trial by TikTok

 Following on from recent blogs on derogations from the principles of open justice and closed materials, we look today at the other side of that coin: wide-open justice.
 At the time of writing, the US defamation case of John C. Depp II v Amber Laura Heard (CL-2019-2911) is just past its half-way point in Fairfax, Virginia.
 Depp is suing his former wife over allegations of domestic violence.
 The case is a sequel of sorts: in 2020 Depp unsuccessfully sued The Sun and one of its editors in London over similar allegations.
 In Depp II v News Group Newspapers Ltd & Anor EWHC 2911 (QB) Mr Justice Nicol found that the allegations were substantially true (see our blog here).
 Depp’s Hollywood career has since been on hold.